 Boston City Hall represents a pivotal moment in architectural history for the City.
 It is considered one of the most prominent examples of Brutalist architecture in the United States.
-The building's unconventional aesthetic challenged the prevailing architectural norms of the time, emphasizing the use of materials like raw concrete rather than natural stone for the monumental symbolism of this public building.
+It has been featured in international architectural periodicals, such as Architectura; Architectural Forum; Architectural Review; Casabella; Interiors; Japan Architect; Perspecta; and Progressive Architecture.
+The building's unconventional aesthetic challenged the prevailing architectural norms of the time, emphasizing the use of materials like raw concrete rather than natural stone for the monumental symbolism of this public building; the building's design continues to inspire critical analysis, being a